quiltdata/quilt/docs/advanced-features/private-endpoint-access.md

 Additionally you will need to create and configure the following AWS resources, or equivalents depending on your network architecture:

-1. Create an interface VPC endpoint for Amazon API Gateway
+1. Create an interface VPC endpoint for Amazon API Gateway.

     Restrict access to the Quilt REST APIs to within your VPC by [creating an interface VPC endpoint for Amazon API